 Add fighting with the insurance company to this list, and that’s enough to send anyone over the edge.
 Insurance adjusters will go to unbelievable lengths to prevent you from recovering the money you’re owed.

-Hiring a personal injury lawyer to represent you puts a qualified advocate that knows how to deal with the hardball tactics of insurance adjusters in your corner.
-No matter how minor or major the auto accident is, we take each unique case very seriously because our job is to ease your stress and help to navigate you through the process of getting the financial compensation, along with the absolute best care, that you deserve.
+Hiring a personal injury attorney to represent you puts a qualified advocate in your corner.
+A good lawyer knows how to deal with the hardball tactics of insurance adjusters.
+No matter how bad the auto crash is, the attorneys at the Marc Lopez Law Firm take every case seriously.
+Our job is to ease your stress and help you navigate the process of getting financial compensation and the absolute best care you deserve.

-Call the police and report the accident.
-Even if it was very minor, you still want to make sure that an auto collision report is filed.
-This allows documentation of the facts quickly after the accident in order to avoid any errors in the recollection process.
+Call the police and report the crash.
+Even if the collision was minor, you still want to make sure that a report is filed.
+This allows for timely documentation of the facts and helps to compensate for memory gaps and prevent errors of recollection.

-Receive any necessary medical care for anyone injured.
-Call an ambulance if needed – or are even in doubt, it is better to be safe than sorry.
-If the injury is minor enough to wait until after leaving the scene of the accident to visit an emergency room, then you can choose to do that as well.
-Be cautious that not all injuries are immediately evident and it is important to always make a visit to see a doctor after an auto accident.
+Seek medical treatment.
+If you’re in doubt, call an ambulance.
+It’s better to be safe than sorry.
+If the injury is minor enough, you might wait until after leaving the scene of the crash to visit the emergency room.
+Be aware that not all injuries are immediately evident.
+Some might take a few days to manifest, so it’s important to consult with a doctor after an auto crash.

-Do not discuss your accident or injuries with anyone other than the police, your doctor or your lawyer.
-Giving statements to insurance representatives without speaking to your lawyer first can severely disrupt, and possibly ruin, your legal case.
+Don’t discuss your crash or injuries with anyone other than the police, your doctor, or your lawyer.
+Giving statements to insurance representatives without first speaking to your attorney can severely disrupt your case.
+It might even ruin it.